-It is worth noting how diverse physical units were used at that time.
-Longitudes were measured from Ferro Island, (Canary Islands, Spain), however, in some tables longitudes from Greenwich were also given, the difference being $17^{\circ}39'37''$ .
-Temperature was given in Réaumur's degrees, barometer readings in Paris lines (2.255891 mm) and altitude in Toisen ( $\sim$ 1.95 m).
-Intensity of the magnetic field was measured in units based on millimetre, milligram and second (equal to $10^{-5}$ T), introduced by Gauss and used in the frame of the Göttingen Magnetic Union.
-However, for consistency with papers and maps based on imperial units, the recalculation to those was added to the summary table of results.
+It is worth noting that diverse physical units were used at that time.
+Longitudes were measured from El Hierro island (Canary Islands, Spain); however, in some tables, longitudes from Greenwich were also given, with the difference being $17^{\circ}39'37''$ .
+Temperature was given in degrees Réaumur, barometer readings were given in Paris lines (2.255891 mm) and altitude was given in Toisen ( $\sim 1.95$ m).
+The intensity of the magnetic field was measured in units based on millimetres, milligrams and seconds (equal to $10^{-5}$ T), introduced by Gauss and used in the framework of the Göttingen Magnetic Union.
+However, for consistency with papers and maps based on imperial units, the recalculation of these units was added to the summary table of results.

-The first magnetic survey in Bohemia, the western part of the Czech Crown, was started in 1843 (Kreil, 1847).
-The observations were scheduled for two years.
-In 1843, Kreil visited 9 sites in East and South Bohemia, and in 1844, 13 sites in North and West Bohemia.
-Although the original plan was fulfilled in the autumn of 1844, there was a need to repeat some measurements, for example, due to unfavourable weather conditions or excessive rush in the previous measurement.
+The first magnetic survey in Bohemia, the western part of the historical Czech lands, was started was started in 1843 (Kreil, 1847).
+The observations were scheduled for 2 years.
+In 1843, Kreil visited 9 sites in East and South Bohemia, and he visited 13 sites in North and West Bohemia in 1844.
+Although the original plan was fulfilled in the autumn of 1844, there was the need to repeat some measurements due to, for example, unfavourable weather conditions or excessive rush in the previous measurement.
 Therefore, in 1845, Kreil made repeated measurements at four points and added one new point.
 The measurements in 1845 had one more purpose.
-The Imperial Court approved Kreil's project for measurements throughout the Austrian monarchy and released funds to purchase new instruments.
+The Austrian Imperial Court approved Kreil's project for measurements throughout the Austrian monarchy and released funds to purchase new instruments.
 It was a good opportunity to test some of them.

 The whole issue also had its human side.
 For each planned observation site, a contact person had to be found in advance to help with the selection of a suitable site and to allow measurements to be made there.
-Among them were nobles, higher school officials, clergy, or senior city officials.
-Therefore, each observation report in Kreil (1847) begins with a thank-you to these individuals and with a detailed description of the spot where the observation took place.
-It is followed by complete report on magnetic and geodetic measurements and closed by local geology.
+Among them were nobles, higher school officials, clergy or senior city officials.
+Therefore, each observation report in Kreil (1847) begins with a thank-you to these individuals and with a detailed description of the location where the observation took place; this is followed by a complete report on magnetic and geodetic measurements and closed by local geology.

 The reports on observations at individual sites are followed by the summary of data analysis and processing.
-The data were reduced to the epoch 1845.0 by means of variation observations at Clementinum Observatory.
+The data were reduced to the epoch 1845.0 by means of variation observations at Clementinum observatory.
 Results were presented in the form of tables and maps of contour lines of individual components.
-Fig. 5 shows contour maps for magnetic declination, inclination and horizontal intensity.
-The contours for both the figures were computed from the original data by the Matlab software.
-Kreil's geomagnetic survey revealed the most important features of the geomagnetic field distribution in the Bohemia, which, from the viewpoint of our modern knowledge, reflect the existence of the main magnetic field, generated in the liquid Earth's core by magnetohydrodynamic processes, as well as the local geomagnetic anomalies, which originate in the crustal magnetic rocks.
+Figure 5 shows contour maps for magnetic declination, inclination and horizontal intensity.
+The contours for both the figures were computed from the original data using MATLAB software.
+Kreil's geomagnetic survey revealed the most important features of the geomagnetic field distribution in Bohemia, which, from the viewpoint of our modern knowledge, reflect the existence of the main magnetic field, generated in Earth's liquid core by magnetohydrodynamic processes, as well as the local geomagnetic anomalies, which originate in the crustal magnetic rocks.
 The main features on the maps are consistent with the latest geomagnetic surveys (Hejda et al., 2012).

-Over the next ten years, Kreil, with the help of Fritsch, made magnetic measurements in other parts of the Austrian monarchy, other countries in Southeast Europe and on the coast of Asia Minor.
+Over the next 10 years, Kreil, with the help of Fritsch, made magnetic measurements in other parts of the Austrian territory, other countries in southeastern Europe and on the coast of Asia Minor.
 The resulting maps, reduced to the 1850.0 epoch, were published in Kreil (1862).